cloudevents/spec/cloudevents/working-drafts/xml-format.md

 XML data MUST be carried in an element with a defined type of `xs:any` with exactly one child XML element (with any mandatory namespace definitions).

+Unlike other parts of CloudEvent XML message processing, XML comments within the child XML element SHOULD be preserved during processing.

 The `<data>` XML element MUST NOT contain any direct child text nodes with non-whitespace content.
 There are no restrictions on the content of the